rsmithiiee/Embedded-Systems-Labs/README.md

-# CMPE 146 — Embedded Systems Lab Portfolio
+# CMPE 146 — Embedded Systems Labs

 Lab reports and firmware exercises for **CMPE 146 - Real-Time Embedded System Co-Design**.
 Each lab builds on the previous, progressing from bare-metal C on the MSP432 to a full RTOS-based multitasking application.